yuyolshin/PGCN/README.md

-# PGCN: Progressive Graph Convolutional Network for Spatial-Temproal Traffic Forecasting
+# PGCN: Progressive Graph Convolutional Network for Spatial-Temporal Traffic Forecasting

 ![image](https://user-images.githubusercontent.com/31876093/153813727-71ffc4aa-8ced-401e-bfa0-a72fc088b319.png)

-This is a PyTorch implementation of Progressive Graph Convolutional Network in the paper entitled "PGCN: Progressive Graph Convolutional Network for Spatial-Temproal Traffic Forecasting"
+This is a PyTorch implementation of Progressive Graph Convolutional Network in the paper entitled "PGCN: Progressive Graph Convolutional Network for Spatial-Temporal Traffic Forecasting"
 The paper is currently under review for KDD '22.

 ## Progressive Graph Construction